 - Why is Mrs. Brook important to Caitlin?
 Why does Caitlin trust her and not some of the other adults at school?
 What does her absence at school mean to Caitlin?

 - Asperger’s and autism often exhibit ritualistic behaviors; what are some of Caitlin’s?
 How do these actions make her feel?
 Discuss whether you believe she should be allowed to engage in these activities of if she would be better served by being forbidden or stopped.

 - What are the reasons Caitlin dislikes recess?

 - Describe Josh.
 What motivates him to behave the way he does?
 Do you think he has a valid reason for being so angry?
 How does Caitlin feel about Josh?
 Why might she feel so strongly about him?
 Why might others?

 - When considering her passion for books, Caitlin states, “You can open and close books a million times and they stay the same.
 They look the same.
 They say the same words.
 The charts and pictures are the same colors.
 Books are not like people.
 Books are safe.” (p.34) What can we infer about her statement?
 Do you agree with Caitlin?

-- When Josh and Caitlin have an altercation on the playground, their classmates come to Caitlin’s defense and even team up against Josh, but later, some of these same students laugh and tease Caitlin about her behavior—why would they chose to behave this way and what do we learn from this contradictory behavior?
+- When Josh and Caitlin have an altercation on the playground, their classmates come to Caitlin’s defense and even team up against Josh, but later, some of these same students laugh and tease Caitlin about her behavior-why would they choose to behave this way and what do we learn from this contradictory behavior?